slowernews/wisdom-tldr/README.md

 People want power because they want autonomy.

 ===
-###On freedom and settling
+###On integrity and honesty

-Do not trully commit to any side or cause but yourself and your 'family'.

-> *'A man is free at the instant he wants to be.' -- Voltaire*

 > *'My independence is my legacy.' -- Bagão Felix*

+> *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

 ===
 ###On mentors